-Once you’ve got for your card and are ready to use it for the first time, just fill out the start time (you can do this right before you use it at the first attraction).
+Once you’ve got your card and are ready to use it for the first time, just activate it right before you enter the first attraction.
 After that, you can use the card to sightsee your way around the city until the end of the validity period.

-How do I use the Copenhagen Card on the train or bus?
+How do I use the Copenhagen Card on the metro, train or bus?

 So, is the Copenhagen Card worth buying?

 Well, that depends on how long you’re staying in the city and what you want to see and do while you’re there.
 We’ve done some number-crunching to help you decide whether the card is worth buying.

 We’ve looked at how much it would cost to visit some of Copenhagen’s top sights including transport and boat trips if you paid for each element individually – the DIY way!

 And we’ve looked at how much it would cost using a 72-hour Copenhagen Card.

 Three days in Copenhagen: would you save cash?